ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 -   `pattern` - is a string attribute that gets the regex pattern to match the `mention-href` in the mapping element.
 Exactly similar to
     HTML attribute: [pattern](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern).
--   `mentioned-hrefs` - is a read-only property that returns an array of strings representing the mentioned user URL (`mention-href` property value of the user mapping element) in the current state of the editor.
 -   `validity` - is a read-only object of boolean values that represents the validity state that the `@mention` configuration can be.
 The object type is `RichTextMentionValidity`.
 The validation is especially for mapping the user details that are provided via the `nimble-mapping-mention-user`.
 For example, if the client application provides the duplicate `mention-href` values that store the user ID, it will be an